jackos/rustnote-site/src/blog/format_strings.md

 [std::fmt Documentation](https://doc.rust-lang.org/std/fmt/)

-The `Rust 1.58.0` update brought a nice feature will be familiar to dynamic language users.
+The `Rust 1.58.0` update brought a nice addition that will be familiar to dynamic language users.

 It allows you to put variables from the outside scope directly into format string curly braces: